mattpolicastro/The-Smart-phone--Self/Chapter One/Chapter One.md

 - Has precedent in Marx (*Capital*: Volume One: Chapter 32: The Historical Tendency of Capitalist Accumulation) and Gramsci (his study of the women of wealthy ruling classes in "Rationalisation of Production and Work").

 *The accumulation and centralisation of capital leaves firms larger and better able to dictate the terms of the society.
 The computer industry—once a cottage industry—would give way to these models as these tools were better recognised as means of extracting value from knowledge work.*

+*Attempts to roll back concentration are consistently met with claims of "smothering innovation" or "killing jobs" (Crawford KL 204).
+Ecohes Galbraith's analysis that the dominant frame of analysis is productivity, though the actual benefits are heightened consumption, a la Baudrillard.*

 ## Ludlow: The Greek God Model of Governance